samjgorman/python-multithread/README.md

 ### General Coordination
 Pattern illustrating how to have a thread A proceed only after receiving a signal from thread(s) N times.
+### Reader-Writer
+Coordination of a reader thread & writer thread to access shared data structure.

 Examples adapted from C++ to Python from [Stanford CS110](https://web.stanford.edu/class/archive/cs/cs110/cs110.1216/) for my own learning purposes.